-When the home appraisal project is completed, the property inspector performs a final inspection verifying that all work has been completed properly.
+When the home improvement project is completed, the property inspector performs a final inspection verifying that all work has been completed properly.
 Additionally, the lender orders an appraisal update to confirm the as-completed value of the property.
-After receiving the final inspection and appraisal update reports the lender releases the remaining funds from the escrow account.
+After receiving the final inspection and appraisal reports the lender releases the remaining funds from the escrow account.
 The funds are used to pay any outstanding contractor invoices as well as inspection and other third party fees.
 Any remaining funds in the escrow account are applied to the mortgage balance and the escrow account is closed.

 As-Completed Property Value

 The loan amount for a HomeStyle Renovation mortgage is based on the “as-completed” value of the property after the renovations rather than the present value, which is a significant advantage for borrowers.
 Lenders typically do not provide a mortgage based on the post-renovation value of a property which means that borrowers qualify for a smaller mortgage and are required to arrange a separate loan to finance home improvement projects.
 Using the higher as-completed property value enables borrowers to qualify for a larger mortgage and removes the need to obtain a separate construction or home equity loan.
 For home purchases, HomeStyle Renovation Program guidelines define property value as the lesser of: